FurqanHun/MarksheetGenSite/README.md

  - The input numbers should not be less than 0 and greater th0n 100
  - No field is left empty
  - As this was a mini project i only added 5 subjects names, i wanted to name the user to define how many subjects he wants to calculate marksheet for, subjects names and max marks too but due to time limit i couldn't :(

+#Updates
+1. Clicking on Marksheet Generator or Marksheet banner will reload the page.
+2. The failed subjects grade will be  in red color.
+3. Passing Remarks would be shown in green color and failing remarks in red color.
+4. The website will now resize all the contents on screens smaller than 600px.
+5. Background image is now fixed and covers the whole site without stretching, before it was repeating itself on y-axisthat created a no too pleasent looking joint above the marksheet banner.

 # About Dev
 I'm just a learning developer you can connect with me on [Instagram](https://www.instagram.com/furqan_hi_hun), [Linkedin](https://www.linkedin.com/in/FurqanHun) and [Github](https://github.com/FurqanHun).